NVE/RunoffTestData/README.md

 * clone the repository using `git clone https://github.com/jmgnve/NVE_RUNOFF_TEST_DATA.git`

+For windows machines, the second method requires an installation of the program 'Github Desktop' available on 'NVE Programvaresenter'.
+On linux machines, this software should already be available.

 ### Common statistical measures

-We use the following measures to judge model performance:
+We use the following measures for judging model performance:

 * KGE
 * NSE